5calls/android/README.md

 The app is published on Google Play and has a Beta channnel for testing.
 If you are interested in getting Beta releases and helping with user testing, reach out to @dektar to be added!

 [![Get it on Google Play](https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png)](https://play.google.com/store/apps/details?id=org.a5calls.android.a5calls&rdid=org.a5calls.android.a5calls)

+The app is also available on the [Amazon App Store](https://www.amazon.com/5-Calls-Civic-Action/dp/B06Y128HV6).

 ## Contributors
  - [Katie Dektar](https://github.com/dektar)